 It is a challenge for people from other regions to fathom the vastness of the United States—driving across the USA from New York to Seattle or L.A. would take days!
-The best part of travel in the U.S. is that each region of the country has its own flavor and culture, much like the different countries of the E.U. or South America.
+The best part of travel in the U.S. is that each region of the country has its own geography, flavor and culture, much like the different countries of the E.U. or South America.
 This diversity makes it difficult to make generalities.
-Take advantage of your free time—travel and form your own impression of the USA!
+Take advantage of your free time—travel and discover the USA!

 Going by Air

 Air travel is the most convenient and time-effective way to travel within the United States.
 Most airlines offer discount fares for travel between major cities and from coast to coast (New York to Los Angeles).
 Special student fares are also available.
 Be sure to shop around for the best prices.
 Look for web promotions and special offers.

 Recommended air travel sites: expedia.com, travelocity.com, lowestfare.com, orbitz.com, or kayak.com.
 Kayak is especially effective because it searches across multiple airlines sites.
 These websites can help save money on airfare.
 Do take note of how many stops are in the flight plan.
 Sometimes the less expensive flight tickets will have stops, making your trip longer.

 For students and educational visitors (or anyone under the age of 25) a good travel-booking source is STA.
 It is the world’s leading travel organization for students and young travellers.
 You may also consult a travel agent to help you find the most convenient fare for you.
 Be aware that you will usually pay a $5 to $20 booking fee if you book your ticket over the phone with a travel agent; booking online is free.

 Going By Bus